The Higher Education Classification of Subjects (HECoS)

-The intention is to implement HECoS for the academic year starting in the autumn of 2019.
+HECoS will be implemented for the academic year starting in the autumn of 2019.

-For UCAS this means that the first collection of HECoS data will be aligned to the collection of 2019 entry undergraduate course details, ahead of the launch of the search service.
+For UCAS this means that the first collection of HECoS data will be aligned to the collection of 2019 entry undergraduate course details, ahead of the launch of their search service.